-A number of new standards and amendments to standards and interpretations are effective for annual periods beginning after 1 October 2015 and have not been applied in preparing the financial statements.
-None of these is expected to have a significant effect on the financial statements:
+At the date of authorization of the financial statements, there were new standards, amendments to standards and interpretations which were in issue but not yet effective for the year ended 30 September 2016 and have not been applied in preparing these financial statements.
+None of these is expected to have a material effect on the financial statements:

-- IFRS 9, 'Financial instruments', addresses the classification, measurement and recognition of financial assets and financial liabilities. - IFRS 15, 'Revenue from contracts with customers' deals with revenue recognition and establishes principles for reporting useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers. - Amendment to IFRS 10, 'Consolidated financial statements', addresses exceptions to the requirement for parent entities to prepare consolidated financial statements.
+- IFRS 9, 'Financial instruments', addresses the classification, measurement and recognition of financial assets and financial liabilities.
+IFRS 9 will become effective for us on October 1, 2018. - IFRS 15, 'Revenue from contracts with customers' deals with revenue recognition and establishes principles for reporting useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
+IFRS 15 will become effective for us on October 1, 2017.

-Notes to the Consolidated Financial Statements (Continued) 30 September 2015
+Notes to the Consolidated Financial Statements 30 September 2016